Copyright © 2018 Granite Care Pro. All rights reserved

 Many granite contractors, even in commercial spaces, choose to use low quality silicon or siloxane-

-The best granite sealer is fluorocarbon alphatic resin sealer.
+The best granite sealer for commercial spaces is fluorocarbon alphatic resin sealer.
 Unlike silicon-

 Quality granite sealers, also known as impregnators, penetrate stone and seal below the surface.
 They are not topical sealers.
 The sealing substance is delivered inside the stone by natural absorption.

 Impregnator sealers consists of a solid resin (which seals the “pores” of the stone), and a “carrier” consisting of solvent or water which delivers the resin into the stone.

 Note: Calcareous stones such as marble, onyx, or limestone, cannot be protected from the damage caused by acidic cleaners or toiletries.
 Sealers are meant for stain protection not protection from chemical “etching”.